Acrsahil/Auto-Git/README.md

 ## **Installation** 🛠️

-Follow these steps to install githubauto:
+Follow these steps to install Auto-Git:

 ### **Step 1: Clone the Repository**